knobs-dials/pg_queries/README.md

   -A, --as-is-query     Default is to truncate to at most a line.
 This instead
                         leaves the query formatted as reported to us -R, --reformat-query  Default is to truncate to at most a line.
-This instead splits on the major parts (select, from, where) -T, --no-truncate-query
+This instead inserts newlines on the major parts (SELECT, FROM, WHERE, and such)
+  -T, --no-truncate-query
                         Put as much of the query that fits on a single line, truncate the rest, so that we have some hope of